Meet FRIDA’s 2013 Grantee Partners!

 The Group for Feminist Interventions, Romania

-Founded in 2012, with 36 members, we work on gendered violence, hate-speech, women’s empowerment through direct action, creating a safe space for discussion and building feminist networks.
-Our interest is motivated by personal experiences and a local context that is increasingly disempowering and violent: laws restricting access to justice, increasing power of religious right-wing ideas, and no rape crisis assistance of any kind.
-We aim to create both face-to-face and online feminist support framework for rape crises.
-We will conduct research on legislation, procedure, and actual treatment of rape victims in the Romanian and Bucharest context as well as run workshops and training for advocates and teenage peer-to-peer educators and set up a website with clear and accessible information.
+The Group for Feminist Interventions is a feminist action group, organized horizontally, functioning through consensus and through the practical logic of affinity groups.
+We are committed to feminism in our activism and our daily lives and our politics fall towards the radical side of the spectrum.
+We work on gendered violence, hate-speech, women’s empowerment through direct action, and creating a safe space for discussion and establishing tactical, project based feminist networks.
+Our interest in working on gendered violence is motivated by personal experiences and a local context that is increasingly disempowering and violent: laws restricting access to justice, the increasing power of the religious right-wing, and no rape crisis assistance of any kind.
+To counter this, we aim to create a face-to-face and online feminist support framework for rape crises.

 REVOLT SOCIAL WORKERS, Slovenia

 Founded in 2012, we are a group of 14 young women working in the field of social work, experiencing first hand the economic and social changes happening in our communities.
 We advance women’s rights, non-violence and an economic system that provides opportunities for all.
 We aim to bring together women’s and feminist organisations protecting and fighting for the rights of young women and open up public space to speak about women’s rights in Slovenia.
 In particular we work with the most marginalised groups such as women with mental health disabilities, lesbian young women and poor/unemployed women, using direct action, workshops, art and activism and creative tactics to start public dialogue and empower young women.